apache/gravitino/docs/gravitino-use-iceberg.md

 * `provider`: Set this to "lakehouse-iceberg" to use Iceberg as the catalog provider.
 * `catalog-backend`: This configuration represents the catalog mode used by Iceberg.
 You can choose from "hive" and "jdbc".
-* `uri`: This is a required configuration, and it can be either a Hive URI or a JDBC URI.
+* `uri`: This configuration is required, and it can be either a Hive URI or a JDBC URI.
-* `warehouse`: This is a required configuration and can point to a file system such as HDFS.
+* `warehouse`: This configuration is required, and can point to a file system such as HDFS.
 * Other configuration parameters can be added to the "properties" section and passed down to the underlying system.
-* If you are using the JDBC catalog implementation, make sure to include "jdbc-user" and "jdbc-password" as required configurations.
+* If you are using the JDBC catalog implementation, include "jdbc-user" and "jdbc-password" as required configurations.
-* If you intend to use the JDBC connector, you need to add the corresponding JDBC driver to the `catalogs/lakehouse-iceberg/libs` directory in the classpath.
+* If you intend to use the JDBC connector, add the corresponding JDBC driver to the `catalogs/lakehouse-iceberg/libs` directory in the classpath.

 ### catalog configuration